humbug/phar-updater/README.md

 The phar-updater package only (that will change!) supports an update strategy where phars are updated according to the SHA-1 hash of the current phar file available remotely.
-This assumes the existence of only two files:
+This assumes the existence of only two to three remote files:

 * myname.phar
 * myname.version
+* myname.phar.pubkey (optional)

 The `myname.phar` is the most recently built phar.